wang-ye/wang-ye.github.io/_posts/2017-06-01-node-app-structure.md

 }
 ```

-Finally, the froentend part.
+It issues an HTTP request to a given URL, and extract certain fields with css selectors.

-To visualize the houses, an Ajax call is initialted.
+Finally, the Viewer part.
+To visualize the houses, an Ajax call is initiated:

 ```javascript

     $.ajax({